All ingredients are individually packaged, but our central facility

 Caramelize the Onion

 Place a large non-stick pan over medium-low heat.

-Add 1 tsp. olive oil, onion slices, and a pinch of salt to hot pan.
-Stir occasionally until onion slices are lightly caramelized, 15-20 minutes.
+Add 1 tsp. olive oil and sliced onion to hot pan.
+Stir occasionally until lightly caramelized, 15-20 minutes.

 While onion caramelizes, toast rolls.

 Place directly on oven rack, cut-side down.
 Bake until toasted, 3-5 minutes.